Kiranjatla/learning-shell/README.md

 # learning-shell
-### List of Shell scripting Topics updated
+### List of Shell scripting Topics
+## Below are the concepts(or)Condition which we are going to use while writing shell scripting

-1. Shebang & Comments
+1. Shebang & Comments            (Scripting Concept)
 2. Print                         (Command)
 3. Redirectors & Quotes          (Linux Concept)
 4. Variables                     (Scripting Concept)